 As a Toronto Judaic textile artist, Desiree Farkas enjoys the challenge of coming up with new designs.
 Most of her tallitot are one-of-a-kind, while the challah and matzah cover designs are produced in small numbers.
 Her pieces are contemporary reworkings of such ancient Israelite/Jewish themes as the lunar cycles and the harvest.

 The idea to make textile Judaic art came from Desiree's daughter, Edna Sandler.
-The two worked together until Edna became a teacher, for the past number of years working full time as an art teacher.
+The two worked together for many years until Edna became a teacher.
+Edna now works full time as an art teacher.